Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode: Parity-selected GS

 with

 where the vector of angles includes three angles, $\bm{\tht}=(\tht_a,\tht_b,\tht_c)$.
-Although the unitary operators $U_{2}$ and $U_{1}$ have the site dependence, we omit the site index $j$ in the notation of unitary operators \equref{u2} and \equref{u1} for simplicity.
 Note that these operators $U_{2,p}(\tht)$ ($p=a,b,c$) on the $j$th bond, commute with each other, $[U_{2,p}(\tht),U_{2,p^\pri}(\tht^\pri)]=0$, while the unitary operators do not always commute between the neighboring bonds.
 In addition, to take into account the effect of magnetic field, we introduce the 1-site unitary operator at $j$th site given by

+Although the unitary operators $U_{2}$ and $U_{1}$ have the site dependence, we omit the site index $j$ in the notation of unitary operators \equref{u2} and \equref{u1} for simplicity.

 \Figref{ugate} shows the QC representation of these unitary operators.
 Since these operators preserve the fermion parity $[U_{2,p}(\tht),\pF]=[U_{1}(\vtht),\pF]=0$, the fermion parity after the unitary operations equals the parity of the initial state.

-By using the parity-conserved 2-site and 1-site unitary operators, we adopt the following wavefunction ansatz for the VQE method:
+By using the parity-conserved 2-qubit and 1-qubit unitary operators, we adopt the following wavefunction ansatz for the parity-selected VQE method:

 with